The Magical Snæfellsnes Peninsula in West-Iceland - Part I

 You can see both the common seal and the grey seal at Ytri-Tunga, but the grey seal is bigger than the common seal.
 The seals you will see on top of rocks or on the beach are usually the common seals.

-On the information sign below, which is by the parking lot at Ytri-Tunga, you will see the difference between these 2 seals, the one to the left is the common seal and the one to the right is the grey seal.
+On the information sign by the parking lot at Ytri-Tunga, you will see the difference between these 2 seals.

 Here you can see the location of Ytri-Tunga on the map.